pierrepeterlongo/2025-logan-ebame/PartB.md

 * `location_*`: stats about experiments that fall in the same geographical location
 * All the other columns are from the [SRA metadata](https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud-based-metadata-table/)

+Take some time to explore the kind of information you may grab from these data.

+### Map

 The next tab, "Map", shows the location of SRA samples according to ther geolocalization metadata provided by the data submitters.